Salesforce Sales Cloud Data into Google Analytics 360

 What insights can you get that were previously unavailable?
 How will you use this to make decisions?

 Get this information into Google AdWords or DoubleClick.
-You can import your Google Analytics goals into Google AdWords or Doubleclick, but make sure you’re aware about attribution models will affect what gets counted.
+You can import your Google Analytics goals into Google AdWords or Doubleclick, but make sure you’re aware of attribution models will affect what gets counted.
 Consider using both the AdWords Conversion Import and the GA360 Salesforce implementation simultaneously.
 If you’re making changes to your site already, tackle both at the same time.

 How can you use this information to improve your marketing spend?
 Your paid search targeting?
 Your A/B Testing?
 Re-read every post you can about Audiences and how to share these between tools.
 Depending on the size of your funnel, consider using Similar Audiences!